cartesi/docs/cartesi-rollups/api/json-rpc/sol-input.md

 event InputAdded(address dapp, uint256 inboxInputIndex, address sender, bytes input)
 ```

-Emitted when an input is added to a dApp's input box
+Emitted when an input is added to a dApp's input box.

 #### Parameters